nais/doc/docs/persistence/postgres.md

 # Google Cloud SQL PostgreSQL

+!!! info
+    This feature is only available in GCP clusters.
+If you need on-prem databases, head over to [navikt/database-iac](https://github.com/navikt/database-iac).

 PostgreSQL is a relational database service that is provided by Google Cloud Platform.
 It is a good choice for storing data that is relational in nature.

 You can provision and configure [Postgres](https://www.postgresql.org/) through [`nais.yaml`](../nais-application/application.md).